manicphase/plansformer/README.md

 go to `http://localhost:8182` to see the plansformed version of your pleroma instance

 ## to run as reverse proxy

+* remember to change the `homeurl` value to your internal address; probably "http://localhost:4000 *

 assuming you've followed the standard installation instructions to install pleroma, you can make the following changes to your pleroma nginx config.